Goddard/vocalfusion-rpi-setup/README.md

 ## Setup

-1. First, obtain the required version of the Raspberry Pi operating system, which is available [here](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2023-02-22/2023-02-21-raspios-bullseye-armhf.img.xz)
+1. First, obtain the required version of the Raspberry Pi operating system, either old Rasbian Bullseye, which is available [here](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2023-02-22/2023-02-21-raspios-bullseye-armhf.img.xz)

+   Or, the new (2024) Rasbian Bookworm (recommended), which is avialable [here](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2024-07-04/2024-07-04-raspios-bookworm-armhf.img.xz)

    Then, install the Raspberry Pi Imager on a host computer.
 Raspberry Pi Imager is available [here](https://www.raspberrypi.org/software/)